0xLeif/Fork/README.md

 The above code will now download all three photos at the same time.
 When all the photos have been downloaded it will show the photos.

-Now, using Fork we could simiplfy this to just a couple of lines!
+Now, using Fork we could simplify this to just a couple of lines!

 ```swift
 let photos = try await photoNames.asyncMap(downloadPhoto(named:))
 show(photos)
 ```

-When using Fork, functions will be ran in parallel and higher order forks will also be ran in parallel.
+When using Fork, functions will run in parallel and higher order forks will also run in parallel.

 ## Objects
 - `Fork`: Using a single input create two separate async functions that return `LeftOutput` and `RightOutput`.